SamuelJTaylor22/Keepr/Readme.md

 	- Keep Image X
 	- Add to vault functionality X
 - All users have a public profile page
 - The profile page adheres to mock:
-	- **Public** vaults
+	- **Public** vaults X
-	- **Private** vaults if it is their own page
+	- **Private** vaults if it is their own page X
-	- Keeps created by that user
+	- Keeps created by that user X
-	- Total `keep`s count
+	- Total `keep`s count X
-	- Total public `vault`s count
+	- Total public `vault`s count X
-	- The users name and avatar
+	- The users name and avatar X
-- Each `vault` has its own route where users can view all of the `keeps` in the vault
+- Each `vault` has its own route where users can view all of the `keeps` in the vault X
 - On the `vault` page, if the `vault` is private and not the active users the request fails
 - From the `vault` page if the user is the creator they can remove `keep`s from the `vault`
 - Anytime a `keep` is `kept in a vault` the keep count is incremented